bell-harmo/pod/README.md

     diabled under1000gold(40lvl under),diabled under2000gold(38~69lvl),diabled under5000gold(over 70lvl)
  8. The normal item which has 6 soc is able (cristal sword, halberd, and so on)
  9. Other normal and exception items(Non Magic base item) are diabled (Excepted for Mage plate)
- 10. All filters are equipped with Minimap function (Not implemented)
+ 10. All filters are equipped with Minimap function (Not implemented ON POD FILTER SYSTEM, ON DEVELOPING NOW)
  11. Some Rare items which are Arrow/Circlet/Boots/Belt will be gray color if not used and not GG option.
  12. Rare Items are able below like CL1(pelt),CL2(barba helmet),CL3(Pala shield),CL4(Nec Shield),CL5(Assa Weapon),CL6(Soc Weapon),CL7(Ama weapon),WP12(Wand),EQ4(Gloves),EQ5(Boots),EQ6(Belts),EQ7(Circlets)